offline-ai/cli/README.md

   * Optimize quantization: Higher levels of quantization (compression) result in faster speed and smaller size, but potentially lower accuracy...
   * Decide on the optimal context window size (`content_size`): Typically, 2048 is sufficient; this parameter also influences model performance...
   * Use the client (`@offline-ai/cli`) directly to download the AI brain: `ai brain download`
-* Create the ai application's agent script file and debug prompts using the client (`@offline-ai/cli`): `ai run -f your_script --interactive --loglevel info`.
+* Create the ai application's agent script file and debug prompts using the client (`@offline-ai/cli`): `ai run your_script.ai.yaml --interactive --loglevel info`.
 * Integrate the script into your ai application.
 * One-click packaging into standalone intelligent applications (TODO)